George

 What do I want now.

 So that is me.
 George Merrick.
-Spreadsheet addict, social liability, ex con, reluctant stray, and the last person you want paying attention if you are hurting people and think no one is joining the dots.
-I did not choose what happened to me, but I can choose what I do with it.
-And I intend to do something that makes the cost worthwhile.
+Spreadsheet addict, social liability, ex con, reluctant stray, and the last person you want paying attention if you’re hurting people and think no one is joining the dots.

 Next